rishitsrivastava/rishitsrivastava/README.md

 ## 🐱‍🚀 Fun Facts

-- One Piece is my favorite anime.
+- One Piece and Hajime no Ippo is my favorite anime.
 - When not coding you will find me playing Badminton.
 - Reading books or novels is not my thing.